ABOUT ME

 Far be it from me to persuade you that now is the right time.
 It's actually really important that you come when you are ready to make that step.
 To help you work that out, you may need time to reflect.
 But beware of the "out of sight, out of mind" phenomena.
 Where a decision feels to big and scary to think about, that we happily think about anything else.

-If you would like the opportunity to reflect on whether now is the right time and whether I'm the right person to support you, you may like to sign up to get therapeutic insights, resources and tips from me.
-Just pop your details in the form below
+If you would like the opportunity to reflect on whether now is the right time and whether I'm the right person to support you, you may like to sign up to my newsletter to receive therapeutic insights, resources and tips, just sign up to my newsletter using the form here.